bezabu/pp5-drf-api2/README.md

 - JavaScript was used to create the front-end.
 - Python was used to create the back-end API.
 - [JS React](https://react.dev/) was used to create the one page front end application.
-- [Django](https://www.djangoproject.com/) was the framework used to build this website.
-- [Django Rest Framework](https://www.django-rest-framework.org/) was used to build the back end API
+- [Django Rest Framework](https://www.django-rest-framework.org/) was used to build the backend
 - [ElephantSQL](https://customer.elephantsql.com/) was used to host the database.
 - [Cloudinary](https://cloudinary.com/) was used to store user uploaded images.
 - [React-Bootstrap 4.6](https://react-bootstrap-v4.netlify.app/) was used to create and style the front end of the website.